ErikKassubek/ADVOCATE/doc/AnalysisResult.md

 ```
 The typeIDs have the following meaning:

+- A00: Unknown panic
 - A01: Send on closed channel
 - A02: Receive on closed channel
 - A03: Close on closed channel
+- A04: Close on nil channel
+- A05: Negative wait group
+- A06: Unlock of not locked mutex
-- A04: Concurrent recv
+- A07: Concurrent recv
-- A05: Select case without partner
+- A08: Select case without partner
 - P01: Possible send on closed channel
 - P02: Possible receive on closed channel
 - P03: Possible negative waitgroup counter